Khaliq12345/Shopify-App-Reviews-Scraper-with-Python/README.md

 ## Notes
 Please be mindful of the website's terms of service and policies while scraping.
 Ensure that your scraping activities are legal and respectful of the website's resources.
-The provided scraper is tailored to the current structure and layout of the Aldo Shoes website.
+The provided scraper is tailored to the current structure and layout of the Shopify website.
 If the website structure changes significantly, the scraper may require adjustments to function correctly.

 ## Acknowledgments